9 Types Of Drawer Slides: What Design Styles to Use

 Additionally, they frequently come with a detent as default, which prevents the compartment from slowly opening if the cabinet is marginally out of level.

 The side-mounted models with epoxy coating have an opening detent that keeps the storage space open for convenient access while you operate as well as self-closing action.
-These slides need a space between them and the edges of the cabinet opening, typically 0.5 inches.
+These tracks need a space between them and the edges of the cabinet opening, typically 0.5 inches.

 Center Mount